- This post contains affiliate links. Read more here.

 Running on trails will likely be your biggest challenge; look for trails and paths where a vehicle has already made tracks, such as a snowmobile, or a groomed surface for snowshoers or cross country skiers that allows for pedestrians and their dogs (usually a sign at the trailhead or parking lot will let you know).
 REI has more ideas here about how to prepare for the various conditions of winter trail running.

 Keep a Realistic Pace

-Pacing is always an important part of a running regimen.
+Pacing is an important part of a running regimen.
 You may find that you need to tailor your expectations in colder weather, particularly if you will be running on less-than-ideal surfaces.
-Keep a pace and choose a distance that fits you and your dog’s ability and the limitations of the season (and remember that night comes early this season, so start early or be prepared with warm, reflective clothing to run at night).
+Keep a pace and choose a distance that fits you and your dog’s ability and the limitations of the season (and remember that night comes early and the sun rises late this season, so start earlier in the evening or later in the morning—or be prepared with warm, reflective clothing to make yourself visible).

 Sometimes running in the winter is more about just the act of getting outside and enjoying nature (which is said to help with the effects of Seasonal Affective Disorder in both humans and dogs) and less about going for improvements in distance and time.

 One of the side effects of running in cold weather, post-run chills can happen due to the sweat that builds up on your clothes and body, which can freeze quickly once you stop moving.
 Be sure to time the end of your run so that you are near a place where you can get warm and dry.

 The same goes for your dog!
 They’ll build up moisture from the ground (remember, they’re way closer to the ground and the elements than you are).
 Have a plan to get your dog warm and dry quickly if you are running in cold temperatures.
 Keep an absorbent towel in the car or in the mudroom, and consider a waterproof coat.
 A cool-down period may be warranted, but make sure you do it close to home.